brotatotes/bht-automation/bht gen 3/Philippians/Chapter 4/Philippians 4 1 bht.md

 3. "Standing firm is difficult when a panic starts."

 ### John Gill:
-1. "exhorts to steadfastness in him, under the most tender, affectionate, and endearing appellations"
+1. "and they were his 'crown', as they were seals of his ministry"
-2. "they were his 'crown', valued more than the richest diadem"
+2. "Christ is the only foundation where they can stand safe and sure"
-3. "Christ is the only foundation where they can stand safe and sure"
+3. "so stand fast in his grace, exercising the graces of faith, hope, and love upon him"

 ### John Wesley:
 1. So stand — As ye have done hitherto.